gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 **Step 5: Edit custom script to set uboot env variables**

-**ℹ️ Note:** To let your camera connect to Wi-Fi, uboot env variables for Wi-Fi SSID, password and driver must be set.
-This can be done with help from `setup_openipc_env.sh` script.
+In order to let your camera connect to Wi-Fi, the Wi-Fi SSID, password and driver must be set by adding uboot env variables with help from the `setup_openipc_env.sh` script under the `wz_flash-helper/scripts/` directory.

-Edit `setup_openipc_env.sh` under the `wz_flash-helper/scripts/` directory to set your Wi-Fi name(SSID) and password, optionally set your camera MAC address and Timezone.
+To get the `setup_openipc_env.sh` script work, edit the script to set your Wi-Fi name(SSID) and password, optionally set your camera MAC address and Timezone.
 Wi-Fi driver would be automatically detected.

 **Step 6: Edit the program configuration file**